Low serum iron associated with low hemoglobin (Hgb) or microcytic, hypochromic red blood cells (RBCs)

 Avoid transfusions, except in rare cases.

-Monitor patients every 3 to 12 months after Hgb normalizes 6[C].
+Monitor patients every 3 months after Hgb normalizes for a year and then yearly (1)[C].

 Hgb increases 1 g/dL every 3 to 4 weeks.